CDCgov/PASS/README.md

 ## Usage

 The SGMC Pipeline consists of several Jupyter Notebook files that represent each step of the pipeline.
 Here's a brief description of each file:

+- `00_SRA_Cloud_metadata.ipynb`: This notebook handles the preliminary SRA in the cloud data retrieval.

 - `01_NCBI_webScrape.ipynb`: This notebook handles the data retrieval and web scraping process to extract relevant information from the NCBI SRA.